 The Malkin Israeli Endowed Scholarship is provided by the Malkin Israeli Scholar Endowment Fund.
-This award is a full scholarship awarded to one Jewish Israeli student every four years who will work to foster greater tolerance and understanding in both Israel and the United States.
+This award is a full scholarship awarded to one Jewish Israeli student every four years who will work to foster greater tolerance and under-standing in both Israel and the United States.

 Candidates must be Israeli citizens and must present evidence of serious involvement in coexistence efforts.
 A maximum of two undergraduate students can be funded through this scholarship at any one time; thus, it is usually awarded only every other year.

 The scholarship will provide the resources for tuition, on-campus room and board and a round-trip air ticket each year between Israel and the United States; books and personal expenses remain the obligation of the student.

 Dual U.S. and Israeli citizens are not considered for this award.
 An interview in Israel is preferred for this scholarship.

-This scholarship is awarded nearly every year to two Israeli citizens; one Arab and one Jewish.
+This scholarship is awarded to two Israeli citizens; one Arab and one Jewish.
 These students, along with the two recipients of the Judd and Jennifer Malkin Israeli Scholarship, bring reality and personal commitment to the campus discussion of peaceful coexistence in Israel and in the world in general.